lipp/next-todos/README.md

 # next-todos
-About 200 lines isomorphic todos app powered by next.js, redux and jet realtime.
+About 200 lines isomorphic todos app powered by [next.js](https://github.com/zeit/next.js/), [redux](https://github.com/reactjs/redux) and [Jet](https://jetbus.io) realtime.

+The todos are synced between browsers.

 [![Live](./todos.gif)](https://todos.now.sh)

 The canonical TodoApp using [node-jet](https://github.com/lipp/node-jet) as realtime data backend mechanism.
 [Jet](https://jetbus.io) uses websockets for fetching/streaming the data and to make changes to the data.
 [Redux](https://github.com/reactjs/redux) and [redux-jet](https://github.com/lipp/redux-jet) are used for a clear and simple data flow.

+[next.js](https://github.com/zeit/next.js/) allows to easily make the server -> client render transition (awesome!!!).

 [redux-jet](https://github.com/lipp/redux-jet) hides the stateful nature of the realtime streaming (where differences are pushed over the wire) and helps doing the isomorphic transition with `get` and `fetch` seamlessly.